firstdraft/guides/introduction-to-ruby.md

 c
 ```

 (Note that here we are using a single-equals sign, `=`, the **variable assignment operator**.
-Above, while doing comparisons, we used the *completely and totally different* double-equals sign, `==`, the **logical equivalence operator**.)
+Above, while doing comparisons, we used the *completely and totally different* double-equals sign, `==`, the **logical equivalence operator**.
+Mixing up these two operators is a very easy mistake to make, and even experienced devs make it all the time — watch out.)

 ### Putting it together

 Believe it or not, from these simple building blocks, we can build up much of what happens on the web today.
-For example, something like
+For example, when Twitter tries to make sure that no one can sign up using the same username as [David Heinemeier Hansson](https://twitter.com/dhh), the creator of Ruby on Rails, even if they try to be sneaky and use mixed-case, they would do something like

 ```ruby
 user_input = "DhH"